knowm/memristor-discovery/src/main/resources/help/DC.md

 # DC App

-This app allows you to drive a memristor in series with a resistor with various ramping functions including sawtooth, sawtoothupdown, triangle and triangleupdown.
-The number of applied ramping signals can be chosen and the response can be observed as either a time series (V1+/T and V2+/T), I/V or G/V plot, revealing the DC behavior of the memristor.
+The DC app allows you to drive a memristor in series with a resistor with various ramping functions including sawtooth, sawtoothupdown, triangle and triangleupdown at time scale from 10 to 1000ms.
+The number of applied ramping signals can be selected and the response can be observed as either a time series (V1+ vs T and V2+ vs T), I vs V or G vs V plot, revealing the behavior of the memristor at slow timescales.

 ![](file://help/DC.png)